lai23-CU/Thermodynamics-portfolio/heat exchager.md

 *These balance equations capture the essential thermodynamic behavior of the heat exchanger and explain how changes in flow configuration and operating conditions influence system performance.*

+## Qualitative Observations and Experimental Limitations
+Several qualitative observations made during the heat exchanger mini-lab offer valuable context for the recorded temperature data and help clarify why certain results deviated from ideal expectations.

+### Trial 3: Parallel Flow, Hot Maximum / Cold Low Flow
+By the end of Trial 3, it was clear that the hot water reservoir had significantly less water remaining compared to the cold reservoir.
+This outcome aligns with the trial’s setup: the hot-side flow was set to its maximum, while the cold-side was set to its minimum.
+With more hot water circulating through the system over the course of the experiment, it’s expected that the hot reservoir would be depleted faster than the cold one.

+This difference in reservoir volumes also implies that the cold-side water spent more time in the heat exchanger, allowing it to absorb more heat per unit of mass.
+This is consistent with the temperature data collected during the trial.

+---

+### Trial 4: Counterflow, Hot Maximum / Cold Low Flow
+In Trial 4, the experiment appeared to be influenced by unintended flow issues.
+Specifically, the tubing carrying hot water looked to be partially pinched due to bends in the flexible hoses.
+This likely restricted the hot water flow, even though the flow setting was at maximum.

+As a result, the actual conditions during the trial may not have accurately reflected a proper counterflow configuration.
+The reduced hot-side flow rate could have affected both heat transfer efficiency and the resulting temperature profiles, introducing additional uncertainty into the data.
+This highlights how sensitive heat exchanger performance is to even minor restrictions in flow, and it underscores the importance of ensuring that water paths remain unobstructed throughout the experiment.

+---

+*These qualitative observations emphasize the role of practical limitations and experimental setup in influencing heat exchanger performance and help contextualize the quantitative results obtained during the mini-lab.*